Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 • Mt.
 Nebo, the biblical mountain from which Moses is believed to have viewed the Promised Land and where his tomb may be located.

-• Sistine Chapel – Located in the Apostolic Palace, this chapel is renowned for Michelangelo’s ceiling frescoes and *The Last Judgment*.
-It serves as the official residence of the Pope.
+• Sistine Chapel — located in the Apostolic Palace, renowned for Michelangelo’s ceiling frescoes and The Last Judgment.
+It serves as the location of the Papal Conclave.

-• St. Peter's Basilica – The largest church in the world and a masterpiece of Renaissance architecture.
-It is often called “the greatest of all churches of Christendom.”
+• St. Peter’s Basilica — the largest church in the world and a masterpiece of Renaissance architecture, built over the tomb of the Apostle Peter.

-• Arch of Constantine – A triumphal arch situated between the Colosseum and Palatine Hill, built by the Roman Senate to honor Constantine I’s victory at the Battle of Milvian Bridge in 312.
+• Arch of Constantine — a triumphal arch situated between the Colosseum and Palatine Hill, built to honor Constantine I’s victory at the Battle of Milvian Bridge in AD 312 — the battle before which Constantine’s vision led to his conversion to Christianity.

-• Istanbul embraces Asia on the one hand, Europe on the other, and was formerly known as the ancient Christian city of Constantinople with immense wealth and magnificent architecture.
-The unique city of Istanbul has been capital to many civilizations from past to present, and continues to be home to residents from all over the world.
+• Istanbul embraces Asia on one side, Europe on the other, and was formerly known as the ancient Christian city of Constantinople — capital to many civilizations across history and home to residents from all over the world today.

-• Topkapi Palace - This enormous palace, and now a museum, was the Imperial residence of Ottoman sultans for almost 400 years.
+• Topkapi Palace — this enormous palace, now a museum, was the imperial residence of Ottoman sultans for almost 400 years.

-• The Blue Mosque or Sultanahmet Camii, known as the Blue Mosque because of blue tiles surrounding the walls of interior design.
+• The Blue Mosque (Sultanahmet Camii), known for the blue Iznik tiles surrounding its interior walls.

 • Hagia Sophia — a must-see former Greek Orthodox Christian patriarchal basilica, later an Ottoman imperial mosque, and now a museum in Istanbul.

-• Grand Bazaar in Istanbul is one of the largest and oldest covered markets in the world, with 61 covered streets and over 4,000 shops.
+• Grand Bazaar — one of the largest and oldest covered markets in the world, with 61 covered streets and over 4,000 shops.

-• The Spice Market — one of the most colorful bazaars of Istanbul that offers countless spices, Turkish delights, caviar, dried nuts, and more.
+• The Spice Market — one of the most colorful bazaars of Istanbul, offering countless spices, Turkish delight, dried fruits, and more.

-• Bosporus — the narrow waterway strait that forms part of the boundary between Europe and Asia with magnificent sights to behold.
+• Bosphorus — the narrow waterway strait that forms part of the boundary between Europe and Asia, with magnificent sights to behold.

 • Athens dominates the Attica region and is one of the oldest cities in the world, with a recorded history spanning more than 3,400 years.

-• The Panathenaic Stadium — one of the main attractions of Athens, it is the only historic stadium in the world built entirely of marble.
+• The Panathenaic Stadium — one of the main attractions of Athens, the only historic stadium in the world built entirely of marble, host to the first modern Olympic Games in 1896.

-• The Acropolis — an ancient citadel located on a rocky outcrop above the city of Athens and contains the remains of several ancient buildings of great architectural and historic significance (Propylae, Temple of Athena Nike, Parthenon, Erechtheion with its Porch of Maidens), the most famous being the Parthenon.
+• The Acropolis — an ancient citadel on a rocky outcrop above the city, containing the remains of several buildings of great architectural significance (Propylaea, Temple of Athena Nike, Parthenon, Erechtheion with its Porch of Maidens), the most famous being the Parthenon.
+It was here at the foot of the Acropolis, on Mars Hill, that the Apostle Paul preached to the Athenians about the “unknown god” (Acts 17:22-31).

-• Acropolis Museum, an archaeological museum focused on the findings of the archaeological site of the Acropolis of Athens.
-The museum was built to house every artifact found on the rock and on the surrounding slopes, from the Greek Bronze Age to Roman and Byzantine Greece.
+• Acropolis Museum — an archaeological museum focused on the findings of the Acropolis site, housing artifacts from the Greek Bronze Age through Roman and Byzantine Greece, including the original Caryatid statues.

-• Delphi Archaeological Museum — containing such masterpieces of Ancient Greek sculpture as the bronze Charioteer and the famous athlete Aghias.
+• Delphi Archaeological Museum — containing masterpieces of Ancient Greek sculpture including the celebrated bronze Charioteer of Delphi.

 Customer Holy Land Tour Reviews

-Customer Holy Land Tour Reviews for Israel Louise B.C.
+Louise B.C. — Holy Land Tour Review Louise B.C.

 Everyone needs this experience.
-Our tour was a life changing event as we took the tour “In the Footsteps of Christ,” walking where Jesus walked makes the Bible come alive.
+Our tour was a life-changing event as we took “In the Footsteps of Christ” — walking where Jesus walked makes the Bible come alive.

 This tour was very well run.
 It was our first time to Israel and we felt very safe and taken care of.
-Thank you so much for a great tour to the Holy Land.
+Thank you for a great tour to the Holy Land.

-We saw many incredible sites and so many highlights; Sea of Galilee, Valley of Armageddon, Mount Carmel, Jordan River, Masada, Ein Gedi, Dead Sea, Qumran, Jerusalem, where Jesus walked!
-Bethlehem, Gethsemane, and Garden Tomb were amazing.
+We saw so many incredible sites: Sea of Galilee, Valley of Armageddon, Mount Carmel, Jordan River, Masada, Ein Gedi, Dead Sea, Qumran, Jerusalem, Bethlehem, Gethsemane, and the Garden Tomb were all amazing.

 Read more Holy Land tour reviews.